HanXHX/ansible-debian-bootstrap/README.md

 - Configure APT (sources.list)
 - Install minimal packages (vim, htop...)
 - Install Intel/AMD microcode if needed
-- Install and configure Local DNS with [Unbound](https://www.unbound.net).
-Feature in beta-test!
-DO NOT USE IT IN PRODUCTION!
 - Install and configure NTP daemon ([OpenNTPd](http://www.openntpd.org/) or [NTP](http://support.ntp.org/))
 - Add groups, users with SSH key, sudoers
 - Deploy bashrc, vimrc for root